Towhid0845/interview-questions/Technology.md

-✅ How do you learn new technology?
+### How do you learn new technology?✅
-    ➡️ n/a
+n/a

-✅ What is electron js?
+### ✅ What is electron js?
-    ➡️ Electron is a framework for building desktop applications using JavaScript, HTML, and CSS.
+Electron is a framework for building desktop applications using JavaScript, HTML, and CSS.
 By embedding Chromium and Node. js into its binary, Electron allows you to maintain one JavaScript codebase and create cross-platform apps that work on Windows, macOS, and Linux — no native development experience is required.

-✅ What is a base64 image?
+### ✅ What is a base64 image?
-    ➡️ Base64 encoding is used in a variety of contexts to encode binary data into a text format.
+Base64 encoding is used in a variety of contexts to encode binary data into a text format.
 This makes it easier to handle and transmit binary data in systems designed for textual data.
 Here are some common uses of Base64, including its use with images:

 ### Uses of Base64